emqx/eip/active/0035-memory-session-qos0-fairness.md

 - More state and tuning logic (EWMA, thresholds, counters).
 - More likely to trigger "too much configuration" concerns.
 - Latency can reflect scheduler/CPU noise, not just socket pressure.
+- Latency is rarely constant and frequently varies due to the dynamic nature of network traffic.

 Reasoning: